oneapi-community/awesome-oneapi/CONTRIBUTING.md

 License:

-Short description on why you are proud of this project and why you think its awesome:
+Short description on what makes this project interesting.